 So first, some basic anatomy; the aim of the exercise for lumbar puncture and CSF examination is to be in the subarachnoid space.
 To reach this space, the needle must pass through (in order) skin, superficial fascia, supraspinous ligament, interspinous ligament, ligamentum flavum, epidural space, dura mater and the arachnoid.
 I’m no neurosurgeon, but I’m pretty sure it’s impossible to feel each layer on the end of the needle.

-The anatomical target is either the L3/4 or L4/5 vertebral interspace, which respectively lies one vertebral body above & below the level of Tuffier’s line.
+The anatomical target is either the L3/4 or L4/5 vertebral interspace, which respectively lies one vertebral body above and below the level of Tuffier’s line.
 Tuffier’s line is the imaginary line running between the superior iliac crests.
 It is used to demarcate the lower end of the spinal cord (which, in neonates, ends around L3 and moves superiorly with linear growth).

 Finding a formula